bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-piv.md

 # Yubikey PIV (Personal Identity Verification)

-Yubikeys are multi-faceted and can be used for a number of different security needs.
-One of those is to function like a "smart card" through it's PIV functionality.
-Think of this like a digital ID card that proves who you are when logging into computers or securing files.

-PIV is like a digital passport - it contains a special digital certificate that proves your identity, just like a real passport proves who you are at the airport.
-Instead of using a password, your compuer can check your Yubikey to confirm that its really you trying to log in.
-Your private key is stored safely within the Yubikey and can't ever be exported.

-It can be used for anything from logging into computers securely, SSH'ing into a remote machine, encrypting files/email, and digitally signing documents.
-One example of this is signing documents in Adobe Acrobat.
-It's a different kind of signature from simply putting your "written" signature on a document - instead, it relies on a certificate stored in Yubikey that identifies who you are.
+Yubikey's PIV functionality can be used for a variety of things - like behaving as a "smart card" to login to computers securely, SSHing into remote machines, encrypting files and email, or digitally signing documents with Adobe Acrobat, for example.

-PIV can perform sign/encrypt operations through common interfaces like PKCS#11.
-And Yubikey supports RSA and ECDSA keys for this purpose.
-I'll touch on this a little later, but even though Yubikey supports ED25519 keys, there is a limitation with PKCS#11 currently that prevents us from using them easily.
-For now, I'm using RSA keys due to their widespread support with both new and legacy systems.
+The PIV functions perform their operations through a common interface like PKCS#11, and Yubikey supports RSA and ECDSA keys for this purpose.

 !!! important "Default PINs"